Beachy Head Marathon & 10K: Saturday 28 Oct 2017 - Start 9am

 Marathon - 26.2 miles

-Saturday 29 October sees the arrival of thousands of runners from around the world to Eastbourne for the Beachy Head Marathon, set within the stunning South Downs National Park and taking in the sights of the UK’s highest chalk sea cliff.
+Saturday 28 October will see the arrival of thousands of runners from around the world to Eastbourne for the Beachy Head Marathon, set within the stunning South Downs National Park and taking in the sights of the UK’s highest chalk sea cliff.

 If you have a question regarding the Beachy Head Marathon or 10K event then the best place to look is our Frequently Asked Questions (FAQ's) section as this has answers to many questions already asked by entrants and so we hope you find it useful.